ExistingPerson08/Spacefin/README.md

 # ⚠️ THIS IMAGE IS CURRENTLY IN ALPHA ⚠️

-Spacefin is [Bluefin](https://github.com/ublue-os/bluefin) inspired image with COSMIC desktop installed.
+Spacefin is [Bluefin](https://github.com/ublue-os/bluefin) based image with COSMIC desktop installed.

 ## Features